-Our Raven 31s, Kokako and Liaison, are a lovely example of a NZ designed and built, comfortable, cruising yacht.
-The rig is modest, with the intention being to provide sails and gear that can be easily handled by a couple.
+Our Raven 31s, Kokako, Liaison, and Misha are NZ designed and built, comfortable, cruising yachts.
+The Raven 31 rig is modest, with the intention being to provide sails and gear that can be easily handled by a couple.
 Features include a walk-through transom for easy swimming and dinghy access, roller furler headsail, lazy jacks and two reefs in the mainsail, comfortable appointments and an inboard motor.

 The maximum number of sailors is six, ideal for for a couple, group of friends or a family.
 Comfortable cruising with four adults or two adults and three children.